LucknowAI/Lucknow_AI_Research_Toolkit/Research_Posters/readme.md

+Please select any template from https://www.posternerd.com/sciposters-templates and make the poster for your paper/project Examples of the poster and guidelines are given below

 ## Poster Specifications:
 - **Size**: Posters should be no wider than 91 cm (36 in) and no taller than 122 cm (48 in), in vertical (portrait) orientation.
 A0 paper in portrait orientation fits these dimensions.